formsbyair/Documentation/docs/_posts/2019-05-10-submit-form-on-load.md

 type: feature
 ---

-Added new query string parameter to submit a form as soon as it has loaded
+Added new form parameter to automatically submit a form when it's opened.

 See [Form Parameters]({{ site.baseurl }}/forms/parameters)